Right to Information

 Applications for assessed disclosure

-If needed a form to assist in making an application is available from the offices.
-Applications are to be addressed to Right to Information Officer, Clarence City Council, P O Box 96, Rosny Park 7018 or emailed email@example.com
+To make an application for assessed disclosure, an application form is available from council by contacting 03 6217 9500 or firstname.lastname@example.org.
+Applications are to be addressed to Manager Governance, Clarence City Council, PO Box 96, Rosny Park 7018 or emailed email@example.com.

 What will we do once we have your application?